 Try your hand at the ancient Chinese art of calligraphy

 Calligraphy, or the art of drawing characters, is an instantly-recognisable facet of Chinese culture.
 It requires great skill, poise, delicacy, and attention to detail, and it’s little wonder that practising calligraphy is a classic Chinese pastime.
 Obtaining your own Chinese calligraphy set and learning to draw some simple characters can be a great way of engaging with one of the world’s oldest written scripts.
-Kits are available from Amazon and most art stores, and there are many great instructional videos on YouTube.
+Try this affordable calligraphy set and follow along with instructional videos on YouTube.

 Learn some Chinese

 Mandarin Chinese is the world’s most widely-spoken language, with over a billion native speakers.
 With unfamiliar characters and delicate pronunciation, Chinese can be a difficult language to learn.
 Although most tourist sites in Beijing and Shanghai have signs in both Chinese and English, learning a few key phrases is a great way to prepare for visiting China, and will absolutely endear you to the locals.
 Basic phrases like “hello” (ni hao) and “thank you” (xie-xie) are a great start, along with counting to ten.
 Although guidebooks will teach phrases like “where is the toilet”, it’s often unhelpful as the answer will be in Chinese!
 One suggestion is to learn phrases where you don’t need to understand a response, like: “the food was delicious” or “it is very beautiful”.
-For learning some Chinese, apps like Duolingo and Babbel are the best option.
+For learning some Chinese, read our article on language learning for travel.

 Plan your Trip to China